Advertisement Close

 Don’t forget: Arab America Foundation’s fall summit is coming soon!
 We hope to see you there!
 Photo: Arab America Foundation

-Do not forget to attend our Connect Arab America: Empowerment Summit in Fall 2022 to celebrate your success and/or the accomplishments of other awardees.
-More details about the Summit will be coming in the following months—stay tuned for new information soon!
+Do not forget to attend our Connect Arab America: Empowerment Summit in Fall 2022 to celebrate your success and the accomplishments of other awardees.
+More details about the Summit will come in the following months—stay tuned for new information soon!

 Conclusion:

-Finally, we must thank Dr. David and Nabeleh Ghareeb for their time, especially on such short notice, and appreciate their advice, thoughts, and advocacy expertise in sitting down for interviews with us!
+Finally, we must thank Dr. David and Nabeleh Ghareeb for their time, especially on such short notice.
+We appreciate their advice, thoughts, and advocacy expertise in sitting down for interviews with us!
 We hope you have enjoyed this piece, and thank you for reading it!

 Now, Yalla Apply and Mabrouk to prior winners!